Wisconsin’s East Coast & Door County

 Starting At $Flexible Pricing

 This is an Eclectic Heritage Tour and there aren’t many of those!
-It combines a few unique attractions with Wisconsin Heritage sites and creates a light-hearted fun-filled adventure.
+It combines a few unique attractions with Wisconsin Heritage sites and creates a light-hearted, fun-filled adventure.
 One morning begins with the discovery of Frank Lloyd Wright-designed architecture , another features breakfast in a building with goats on the roof.
-You enjoy an evening at the famous Fireside Dinner Theater, a visit to the Harley Davidson Museum in Milwaukee, and a Door County Fish Boil.
+You enjoy an evening at the famous Fireside Dinner Theater, a visit to the Harley Davidson Museum in Milwaukee, a Door County Fish Boil and Smoke Dancers in Green Bay.

 | Racine WI Attractions